ARCTraining/swd3_sw_dev/09-testing_writing_unit_tests.md

   ## Solution 1

-  Your test should look something like this:
+  Your test might look something like this:

   ```python
   # test_diffusion.py